 MS. FERTIG: I'm suggesting -- I am suggesting in this, and I'm happy to amend this however, that we call out what I think HCT did undercover, which is there's no bid meeting, and call that out to the board members.
 When our previous motions that came through on the Recordex asked that -- asked for all -- to review all major purchases occurring under the prior director, we -- the board agreed to start with Lenovo.
-I think what HCT has done with this audit has shown that we need to move on to some of the other major purchases, that we cannot stop here.
+I think what HCT has done with this audit has shown that we need to move on to some of the other major purchases, that we cannot stop doing correctly, but more so looking at the validity of the specifications or scope of work when they're provided to us.